castulo/OpenStack-Specs/README.rst

 incrementally during more than one cycle.

 Depending on the type of upgrade to be tested, not all the modules from the toolset may be needed.
-For example, to be able to test a `rolling upgrade`_, all the *OpenStack validator modules* are required, but none of the *OpenStack observer modules* are.
-For a `zero downtime upgrade`_, all modules from the *OpenStack validator modules* are required and it also requires some of the *OpenStack observer modules*, like the *API uptime observer* and the *service availability observer*.
-Finally, to test `zero impact upgrade`_, all of the *OpenStack validator modules* are required and all of the *OpenStack validator modules* are required as well.
+For example, to be able to test a rolling upgrade, all the *OpenStack validator modules* are required, but none of the *OpenStack observer modules* are.
+For a zero downtime upgrade, all modules from the *OpenStack validator modules* are required and it also requires some of the *OpenStack observer modules*, like the *API uptime observer* and the *service availability observer*.
+Finally, to test a zero impact upgrade, all of the *OpenStack validator modules* are required and all of the *OpenStack validator modules* are required as well.

-The milestones for Pike will focus in implementing those modules required for a rolling upgrade which means implementing all of the *OpenStack validator modules
-* and only the minimum necessary *control modules*.
+The milestones for Pike will focus in implementing those modules required for a rolling upgrade which means implementing all of the *OpenStack validator modules* and only the minimum necessary *control modules*.

 This list contains the target modules to be implemented during pike: